-Geoff Shacklock is an Associate Professor in Education Studies and Deputy Head, Learning and Teaching in the School of Education at RMIT University.
+Geoff Shacklock is an Associate Professor in Education Studies in the School of Education at RMIT University.

 Geoff is an experienced secondary school teacher and university educator who teaches education studies courses in teacher preparation programs and research methodology in postgraduate education programs.
 His teaching covers the areas of curriculum, pedagogy, philosophy of education, sociology of education, popular culture, and qualitative research methods.
 In addition, he supervises research students undertaking projects about teachers, students, schools, education policy, educational leadership and social theory.
 He participates in university committees about learning and teaching, research, ethics and program development and is active in building partnerships between the university and networks in post-compulsory education.

 Geoff is an experienced researcher in the areas of teachers’ work, applied learning, early school leaving, youth transitions, educational participation for pregnant and parenting students, popular culture/s and student identities, education policy, educational leadership and life history research.
 His research activity takes a socially critical perspective focussed on understanding and documenting difference, disadvantage, risk and identities in education.

 He was an investigator in an Australian Research Council funded Linkage Project with the Smart Geelong Region Local Learning and Employment Network researching 15–19 year-olds at educational risk.
 He is currently writing a book Networking Beyond School: Post-compulsory Spaces and Flows (Sense Publishers) with colleagues, based on findings from that project.
 The book is theorising networks, space and place in understanding uneven geographies of participation in education, training and employment for young people making transitions in post-compulsory education.